NIME-conference/ECO_NIME/chat_collaboration_tools.md

 <!-- Copy this template to add a new topic.
 Replace text in {brackets} with your content. -->

-# Communications and Conference Chat platform
+# Chat and collaboration tools

 ## Summary of Issue: